stitchdata/docs/_connect-files/api/objects/form-properties/destinations/google-bigquery-object.md

     description: |
       Details and credentials for the Google Cloud Platform (GCP) IAM service account Stitch will use to load data into {{ form-property.display-name }} from Google Cloud Storage (GCS).

       This data is generated when a [JSON project key file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys){:target="new"} is created for the service account using the GCP Console.
-Refer to [todo]() for more info and instructions.
+Refer to [setup guide for {{ form-property.display-name }} destinations]({{ link.destinations.setup.bigquery-v2 | prepend: site.baseurl }}) for more info and instructions.
     value: |
       {
            "type": "service_account",